jwatte/donkey_racing/protocol/Protocol.md

 Requests are:

-    - IDENTIFY              ; Tell remote end to send description of itself as the root endpoint (response is IDENTIFICATION.)
-It is correct to think of IDENTIFY as a DESCRIBE for the root of the tree of endpoints/properties, which is the node itself.
-                              0x0
     - DESCRIBE Address      ; Tell remote end to send description of the given address (response is DESCRIPTION.)
                               0x81